ncs-pl/svgu/doc/references.md

 ## Starlark

-[Starlark](https://starlark.net) is a dialect of Python designed for use as a configuration language.
+[Starlark][starlark-link] is a dialect of Python designed for use as a configuration language.
 It is simple, safe, and expressive.
-Originally called Skylark, Starlark is commonly used with [Bazel](https://bazel.build)-like build systems, but it is not tied to any particular tool or project.
+Originally called Skylark, Starlark is commonly used with [Bazel][bazel-link]-like build systems, but it is not tied to any particular tool or project.

 SVGU's Starlark environment is based on the
-[Starlark Go](https://go.starlark.net) implementation open sourced by Google.
+[Starlark Go][starlark-go] implementation open sourced by Google.

 ## Table of Contents